 Finding the Best Places to Retire Since 2006!

-Overview: On the edge of the temperate Blackland Prairies in central Texas, fast-growing Pflugerville is less than 20 miles from downtown Austin.
-It was settled in the 1850s by a German immigrant who lost his land in the Prussian War.
-Today the city is a comfortable, wholesome bedroom community and has been named by Money Magazine as a great place to live, and it is known as the town between a rock and a weird place (Round Rock and Austin, whose motto is "Keep Austin Weird").
+Outside of Austin on the edge of the temperate Blackland Prairies in central Texas, friendly Pflugerville was settled in the 1850s by a German immigrant who lost his land in the Prussian War.
+Today the town is a comfortable, growing bedroom community, named by Money Magazine as a great place to live, and it is known as the town between a rock and a weird place (Round Rock and Austin, whose motto is "Keep Austin Weird").

 The heart of downtown was built at the turn of the 20th century when the MKT railroad arrived.
 Main Street and Pecan Street survive from that era and make up the small Old Town, which has a flower store, a grocery, a tattoo parlor, a toy store, restaurants and other merchants.
 Lake Pflugerville, a 180-acre reservoir, is popular with kayakers and wind surfers.
 The city manages three swimming pools, at least 14 parks and the Pecan Community Gardens.
-City celebrations are many and include Deutschen Pfest, Spring Pfling and Pfall ChiliPfest.
-The farmers' market, known as the, yes, Pfarmers' Market, is open every Tuesday from May through October.
-New Stone Hill Town Center offers the best in big box shopping and chain restaurants with a Best Buy, Super Target, Office Depot, PETCO, theaters and more.
+Celebrations are many and include Deutschen Pfest, Spring Pfling and Pfall ChiliPfest.
+The farmers' market, known as, yes, the Pfarmers' Market, is open every Tuesday from May through October.
+New Stone Hill Town Center offers big box shopping and chain restaurants with a Best Buy, Super Target, Office Depot, PETCO, theaters and more.

 Climate: The climate is humid subtropical.
 Summer temperatures are in the 80s and 90s, while winters are mild with temperatures in the 40s and 50s.
 On average, the area receives 35 inches of rain per year.